nisanthchunduru/nisanthchunduru.github.io/content/posts/remove-activerecord-model-elasticsearch.md

 Ticket.index.remove(Ticket.document_type, document_id)
 {{< /highlight >}}

-This script is quite handy in situations where an ActiveRecord model is deleted from the database but the corresponding document wasn't deleted in Elasticsearch (due to network issues etc.)
+This script is quite handy in situations where an ActiveRecord model was deleted from the database but the corresponding document wasn't deleted in Elasticsearch (due to network issues etc.)